simonlundmark1/odoo-tl-inventor-BOM-import/README.md

 When creating a booking, use the **Check Availability** button to:

 - View availability for all products in the booking lines
+- **Warehouse filter dropdown**: Check availability in specific warehouse or all
 - Toggle between week and day views
 - Click and drag to select a date range
 - See per-product availability validation (green = fits, red = doesn't fit)